-- Recommending to a customer the purchase or sale of a security that is unsuitable given the customer's age, financial situation, investment objective and investment experience.
-Investment in a particular type of security may be unsuitable, or the amount or frequency of transactions may be excessive and therefore unsuitable for a given customer.
+- Recommending to a retail customer a securities transaction, investment strategy or type of account that is not in the best interest of that customer, given the customer's age, financial situation, investment objective, risk tolerance, liquidity needs and investment experience.
+Investment in a particular type of security may not be in the best interest of the retail customer, or the amount or frequency of transactions may be excessive and therefore not be in the best interest for a given retail customer.

 - Purchasing or selling securities in a customer's account without first contacting the customer and receiving the customer's authorization to make the sale or purchase, unless the broker has received from the customer written discretionary authority to effect transactions in the account or the broker was given discretion as to price and time.